openearth/rws-bathymetry/index.md

 ### [](tileboundary)Tile Boundary Effects

-Splitting regions of evaluation into tiles corresponding with SlippyMap tile boundaries was to .
+Splitting regions of evaluation into tiles corresponding with SlippyMap tile boundaries was to split the Dutch coast into regions of analysis small enough to process using Earth Engine.
+SlippyMap tiles at level 9 were determined to be an optimal size.
+These are smaller than Landsat or Sentinel images, allowing for more images for analysis and fewer scene boundaries across any given tile.
+They are also large enough for reasonable computation time and video tile performance.
 Dark pixel subtraction from darkest pixel in water causes variation in results across tiles, resulting in visible tile boundaries.
 A different approach to normalization and analysis boundaries is required to eliminate boundary discontinuities.
-Future work to create a baseline of depth proxy to scale images, rather than using dark pixel subtraction for scaling, should reduce or remove these effects.
+Future work could eliminate these tile boundary effects.
+Precomputing a mean or median image from the images available in a time window across the whole region, rather than per tile, should reduce or remove these effects.
+This is suggested as future work to improve the algorithm.

 <div id="images">
   <a href="assets/images/tile_boundaries_visible.PNG">
   <img class="doublefig" src="assets/images/tile_boundaries_visible.PNG" alt="hi"  class="inline"/></a>
 </div>
 <span style="font-size:10pt">Boundaries visible from tile geometries.</span>

-***